contao/docs-archive/manual/en/05-system-administration/extensions.md

 vendor (project owner) and the second the bundle name.
 For example:
 `contao/news-bundle`.

-Run the command `php composer.phar require vendor/bundleName` in your command-line interface to start the installation.
+Run the command `composer require vendor/bundleName` in your command-line interface to start the installation.

 Contao dependencies (in our case a bundle) are described in a file named